ChrGmz/hello-world/readme.txt

 'git checkout <BRANCHNAME>': lets you move onto the designated branch from the current branch.
 'git checkout -b <BRANCHNAME>': the -b command line option creates a new branch as designated by the last argument and moves onto the new branch.
 I am adding this extra line to use the git diff command..

+added an additional line of code to merge into main branch.